THANKSGIVING DINNER PREP CALENDAR

 But it’s daunting—isn’t it?—this mammoth pile-on of so many dishes that the dining room looks like a midnight buffet in Vegas.

-Two weeks out:
+Three to two weeks out:

 • Bag the bird.
 If pre-ordering a turkey (for example, a heritage breed to be shipped, or one that’s been pre-brined), do it by now.